shopware/docs/products/digital-sales-rooms/installation/admin-installation.md

 ## Install & activate the plugin in Admin Extension

-To install and use the *Digital Sales Rooms* feature.
-You can read the [official instruction here](https://developer.shopware.com/docs/guides/plugins/plugins/plugin-base-guide.html#install-your-plugin).

-Or, you can follow our suggestion by running the Symfony commands:
+To install and use the *Digital Sales Rooms* feature, place and extract the above zip file in this location <shopware-root-dir>/custom/plugins directory.
+Once it is done, you can either refer the guide to [install plugin](https://developer.shopware.com/docs/guides/plugins/plugins/plugin-base-guide.html#install-your-plugin) or you can run the below Symfony commands:

 ```bash
 # refresh the list of available plugins